Quick Verdict

 SVOD is best for

-- Premium OTT platforms with recurring content
+- Premium OTT platforms with exclusive or regularly refreshed content

 - Entertainment and series-driven streaming services